socialcopsdev/hugo-starter/README.md

 # Hugo Hello World Starter Project

 ## What is this?

 [Hugo](https://gohugo.io/) is a static website generator written in Go.

-It allows you to write reusable components using simple template syntax, and the generate static html files by combining these templates with different content.
+It allows you to write reusable components using simple html template syntax, and to generate static html files by combining these templates with different content.
 The end result is a "public" directory, containing the compiled html files for each page, along with the necessary resources(CSS, JS, images).

-This allows the resulting site to be very easy and cheap to host(using a service such as AWS S3 with Cloudfront for instance), and very fast(since there is no server-side rendering for each page request).
+Hugo enables teams to quickly build and iterate upon complex static websites.
+The resulting site is easy and cheap to host using an enterprise grade service such as AWS Cloudfront, and very fast since there is no server-side rendering for each page request.

 ## Setup